 We can't become God's colleague.
 He doesn't send us that kind of wisdom.
 Instead, He sent us Jesus, His flesh and blood.
 And this is what He wants: He wants us to join the Family!
 It's unbelievable, beloved.
 It's too good to be true, and yet it is true.
 The very existence of Christ proves that it's a bona fide invitation.

-Sin and righteous do matter to God.
+Sin and righteousness do matter to God.
 Judgment will come, but at His discretion

 (not ours) and on His unfathomable timetable.
 Besides, we could never perfectly

 blend righteousness and mercy through our wisdom, anyway.
 Ultimate justice

 is our Creator's domain.
 And His workshop extends from here to eternity.